I saw an interesting discussion in the Guild. Balint was incorporating his freelancing business and is looking for naming advice.

 I remember attending a venture capital conference in Atlanta a few years back, and a stodgy banker looked at my business card, looked back at me, and then did a take back at my business card.
 Here was this scrawny kid in shorts handing over a business card that featured some ripped dude throwing a spear, with “WE ARE TITANS” boldly stated underneath.

 (Needless to say, when I did my due diligence and emailed the banker a few days later when I was back at the office, he immediately remembered who I was.
-Apparently our company was the only that really stood out to him.)
+Apparently, our company was the only one that really stood out to him.)